 A 45-minute hot air balloon ride over the Teotihuacan Pyramids

 As we prepared to ascend into the sky alongside all the other hot air balloons, I couldn’t help but think that ours was one of the prettiest.
 Several of the other companies you can choose from offer balloons that are branded with their own company name, but this wasn’t the case with Flying Pictures.
+In fact, our hot air balloon exactly matched the stickers we had been given when we arrived.
+Coincidence?
+I think not.

 We had to climb aboard the hot air balloon using designated footholds in the basket, which was separated into four quadrants with space for the pilot in the middle.
 Besides us and the two other groups from our van, one other set of three friends joined our flight, so we each had our own corner of the basket.

 This was my first ever time flying in a hot air balloon.
 I really didn’t know what to expect, but I know I definitely didn’t expect it to feel so weirdly normal?
 It’s like you’re on a platform, and the platform is lifting you super high into the air, but it’s also so sturdy that you feel like you could be on the ground.
+So it was much less scary than I thought it might be!

 A traditional champagne toast after the flight